Leadership for the Greater Good: Reflections on Today’s Challenges From Around the Globe

 In 1945, after the conclusion of World War II, arguably the apex of human conflict, 51 countries came together to found the United Nations (UN).
 They wanted to maintain international peace and security; develop friendly relations among nations, promote social progress, better living standards, and human rights (https://www.un.org/un70/en/content/history/index.html).
 War is often seen as a turning point for humanity, and striving to end conflict and search for peace can become an overarching global imperative.
 Since then, however, we’ve sadly failed in our efforts.
 Wars continue to scar the human landscape, manifestations of the broken trust between leaders of nations, retaliation, ideology, pride, power, politics, religion, race, culture, hatred, economics, nationalism, encroachment, territorial reclamation, and fears over national insecurity.

-The day after the end of the Russian War in Ukraine, what new insights will global leaders seek about its causes and consequences?
+The day after the end of the Russian-Ukraine war, what new insights will global leaders seek about its causes and consequences?
 Will the lessons learned be the catalyst to strengthen international peace initiatives or amplify the world’s preparedness for subsequent armed conflict?
 Should another organization be founded, perhaps the United Nations (UN) 2.0, as some have suggested, but with a stealth focus on avoiding, eliminating, or mitigating the familiar causes of war?
 The day after the war concludes, will we finally recognize the need for a global shift from a cultural, national, and sectarian mindset to a planetary mindset?
 Will this be the new frontier of political leadership imperatives?
 These are the big questions that world leaders should contemplate with clear eyes if we are ever to veer humankind off the path of war and onto the international highway of peace.

 We have divided humanity by “race,” religion, “color,” culture, caste, class, rich and poor, and “superior” and “inferior” beings, and we view those on the wrong side of the divide as undeserving of equal opportunities to fulfill their purpose on Earth.
 As a result, humankind is on the path to a stark future underpinned by immense challenges.
 These include climate change and the issues it will accelerate, such as mass population displacement, food shortages, food insecurity, and supply chain disruptions as nations adopt protectionism policies ─ not to mention the increased possibility of lethal, highly technological warfare.